francoismichel/ssh3-spec/draft-michel-ssh3.md

 --- abstract

 The SSH protocol offers a series of secure services atop an unsecure network.
-SSH traditionnally runs atop the TCP transport protocol.
-This document defines mechanisms to run the SSH protocol and provide the same set of services atop HTTP/3.
+SSH traditionnally runs over the TCP transport protocol.
+This document defines mechanisms to run the SSH protocol and provide a comparable set of services using HTTP/3.
+Running SSH over HTTP/3 allows several benefits such as the scalability offered by HTTP multiplexing, relying on TLS for secure channel establishment and the use X.509 certificates and HTTP Authentication schemes for client and server authentication.

 --- middle

 # Introduction

 This document defines mechanism to run the SSH Connection protocol {{SSH-CONNECT}} over HTTP/3 connections.
-The mechanisms used for establishing an SSH3 conversation are similar to the WebTransport session establishment {{WEBTRANSPORT-H3}}.
+The mechanisms used for establishing an SSH3 conversation are similar to the
+WebTransport session establishment {{WEBTRANSPORT-H3}}.
 Currently, it is still undecided whether HTTP/3 or WebTransport should be used as the transport layer for SSH3.
 The current SSH3 prototype is built directly over HTTP/3 since there is no public WebTransport implementation meeting all our requirements as of now.
 The semantics of HTTP/2 being comparable with HTTP/3, the mechanisms defined in this document may be implemented using HTTP/2.
 This document is a first introductory document and we limit its current scope to HTTP/3.